 “Newlyweds were surprisingly unaware of their spouse’s financial situation before walking down the aisle,” said Rod Griffin, Director of Public Education at Experian.
 For example, 40 percent of all respondents said they did not even know their spouse’s credit situation before getting married.
 “In addition, one in three newlyweds reported that their spouse’s spending habits are different than what they expected.”
-Like when they spend half of their income on stripper shoes, or on having a flutter on the Eurovision outcome, ten times over.
+Like when they spend half of their income on stripper shoes, or on having a flutter on the Eurovision outcome.

 Experian say that many newlyweds are “surprised” by their spouse’s financial situation.
 Surprise is a nice word, I think they mean ENTIRELY HORRIFIED.
 The newlyweds surveyed also said that their new spouse’s credit situation was having an impact on the couple’s financial goals.
 Like eating this week.

 The surprises do not stop there.
 On average, newlywed respondents say they would spend more than €700 without telling their spouse, with men spending significantly more (over €1000), while wives average only around €300 before telling their spouse.
-In addition, 16 percent of respondents report having a secret financial account that their spouse does not know about (more men than women hide accounts, those dirty butter-fingered bad boys.
-It’s all a bit gangster-chic for me).
+In addition, 16 percent of respondents report having a secret financial account that their spouse does not know about (more men than women hide accounts, those dirty butter-fingered bad boys).

-While it seems conversations were not taking place prior to tying the knot, 80 percent of respondents insist that their partner’s credit situation was important.
-There’s a lot of assuming that “the money situ is okay” going on.
-When asked what attributes were important in a spouse, 92 percent of survey respondents said financial responsibility.
 I’m going to interpret this thusly: EVERYONE EXPECTS THE OTHER BEAU TO BE FINANCIALLY RESPONSIBLE.
 You are both a feckin mess.
 Fiancés need to talk finances.
 Get a bottle of tequila, a large lemon, and get that dirty laundry in the air.
-RIGHT NOW WHILE THE SUN IS OUT AND IT HAS THE POTENTIAL TO DRY.
+RIGHT NOW WHILE THE SUN IS OUT AND THE LAUNDRY HAS THE POTENTIAL TO DRY.

 According to the findings, the biggest financial goal for newlyweds is saving to buy a home.
 But 32 percent say their spouse’s credit situation has impacted the ability to secure a home loan.
 As a result, many couples may have to ask parents to help them out in order to qualify.
 In fact, 19 percent of respondents already have required a co-signer for a major purchase, such as a home, since getting married.